Om Banna

-Om Singh Rathore (also called Shri Om Banna and Bullet Baba) is a shrine located in Pali district near Jodhpur, India, devoted to a deity. called Om Banna.
-It is located 20 km from Pali and 53 km away from Jodphur on the Pali-Jodhpur highway, near Chotila village.
+Om Singh Rathore (also called Shri Om Banna and Bullet Baba) is a folk deity, whose shrine and temple called Om Banna Dham is located in Pali district near Jodhpur, India, devoted to him and his motorcycle.
+It is located 20 km from Pali and 53 km away from Jodhpur on the Pali-Jodhpur highway, near Chotila village.
 The motorcycle is a 350cc Royal Enfield Bullet RNJ 7773.

 Hundreds of devotees turn up every day to pray for a safe journey.